While both kitchen essentials, cast iron and stainless steel work best in different situations.

-In need of a new skillet, saucepan, or stock pot?
-While doing your research, you’ve likely noticed that two of the most popular options are cast iron and stainless steel.
-But with so many options available, it’s hard to know which material will best fit your needs.
+While doing your research for a new stock pot, skillet, or saucepan, youโve likely noticed that two of the most popular options available are cast iron and stainless steel.
+But with so many options available, itโs hard to know which material will best fit your needs.

 Today, cast iron cookware is available in unfinished and enameled styles.
 While each style might look different to the naked eye, enameled cast iron features a thin enamel coating fused to unfinished cast iron.
-This method creates a smoother cooking surface that requires less maintenance than the typical unfinished cast iron piece.
+This method creates a smoother cooking surface that requires less maintenance than the typical unfinished cast iron piece, though nowadays both enameled cast iron and properly seasoned, unfinished cast iron have naturally non stick surfaces.

 A classic in the kitchen, cast iron cookware is beloved by both home cooks and chefs due to its high heat resistance, naturally non-stick surface, and durability.